Teacher Education Assistance for College and Higher Education (TEACH) Grant Program

 Amount of Grant:

-- Graduate students can receive up to 2 years of TEACH Grant funds ($8,000)
+- Graduate students can receive up to 2 years of TEACH Grant funds (up to $8,000)

 To receive a TEACH Grant you must meet the following criteria: